otherpirate/upwork-scraping/README.md

 # Solution
 The main process is:
 1) Login into the Upwork platform with the user given information
+2) Access the main page to extract data about jobs, and save it on the jobs store folder
-2) Access contact info and profile page to get the user information relevant to Agryle.
+3) Access contact info and profile page to get the user information relevant to Agryle.
-3) Put the extracted data into a JSON model as required [here](https://argyle.com/docs/api-reference/profiles)
+4) Put the extracted data into a JSON model as required [here](https://argyle.com/docs/api-reference/profiles)
-4) Save profile.json to store folder
+5) Save profile.json to store folder
 6) Send a message into rabbitMQ queue to all other system knows that we have a new/updated profile
-5) Access the main page to extract data about jobs, and save it on the jobs store folder

 The below process runs to every new message that came from RabbitMQ.
 So we can scale the upwork-scraping based on the size of that queue.

+When an error occurs, even in any step of crawler, the message is gonna be requeued [10](https://github.com/otherpirate/upwork-scraping/blob/main/pkg/settings/settings.go#L34) times, if the error keeps going, it will be put in an isolated queue.

+I did it because can be a problem in Upwork(maintenance for example) and we can process the message an after momentnt

-Another point is, the selenium (heavy process) is started a single time on startup of docker/pod
+Another important point is, the selenium (heavy process) is started a single time on startup of docker/pod

 # Libs
 * Selenium to crawling/navigation